joshpoll/joshpoll.github.io/_posts/2023-03-11-external-reprs-llms.md

 ("Consciousness Explained" Daniel C. Dennett 1990. pg 212)

+# How Did We Get Here?

+Why do we tend to equate humans and Turing Machines?
+Here's Hutchins's account of it.
+I don't fully agree, but it is a decent summary.

 > Now, here is what I think happened.
 It was discovered that it is possible to build machines that
 > can manipulate symbols.
 The computer is nothing more than an automated symbol manipulator.
 And
 > through symbol manipulation one can not only do things we think of as intelligent, like solving